 While on terminal leave, a friend of mine was charged with simple possession of a controlled substance on a federal property and had to appear in a federal magistrate court (where it was dismissed).
 His command found out about the incident and put him on legal hold just a few days before his EAOS...
 Read more »

 If it was dismissed "with prejudice" in the federal court, then there is an argument that the courts-martial may be bound by that dismissal.
 It depends on the reason and grounds it was dimissed.
 If the dismissal is silent, it's likely "without prejudice" and still subject to UCMJ action.

 Absolutely.
 It is pretty much a military career killer.
 The only "exception" is when the service member is a junior enlisted.
 The military leadership recognizes that a young soldier (or marine, etc.) will make mistakes.
-If that junior enlisted member is an otherwise good troop, a commander will...Read more »
+If that junior enlisted member is an otherwise good troop, a...Read more »

 I leave the 10th of this month and have been told that i shouldn't be held in my lease for any longer after i ship but my property manger states different.
 He say that i am still stuck into my contract until june or later and i dont understand who is correct.